 Zinnias are some of the easiest flowers to grow and are perfect for all gardening skill levels from beginner to expert.
 They are what I like to call easy and quick win plants.
 But how do you know if they are right for your area?
 I’ll show you what planting zones are good for Zinnias and the ideal time to plant!

 Zinnias are classified as annuals, but they will produce seeds each year which keeps new plants coming back each year.
-The seeds are inexpensive and readily available.
+The seeds and plants are inexpensive and readily available.
 And the short answer to what planting zones are good for Zinnias is Zones 3 through 10.

 Zinnias can be planted from seeds or transplanted as plants.
+Your local garden center will likely have these in abundance if they’re good for your hardiness zone.

 When to Plant Zinnias based on Hardiness Zones?